Get this font in here!

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System, and add or edit the item "

 DWORD LocalAccountTokenFilterPolicy" and set to 1.
+For more information, see Microsoft’s article on UAC remote restrictions.

 - Click the checkbox(es) for the device(s) you would like to manage in the Hub